 The ErgoBaby Hip Seat Carrier is the first actual carrier with shoulder straps in this list.
 Again, it’s quite a well known brand, and the quality is very good.

-Overall, it’s a very comfortable carrier for both mom and baby, with the option of different carrying positions as the enclosure can come off to be just a baby waist carrier, so it’s very versatile.
+Overall, it’s a very comfortable design for both mom and baby, with the option of different carrying positions as the enclosure can come off to be just a baby waist carrier, so it’s very versatile.
 You can either carry your baby on the front (with of without the enclosure), on the side (with just the baby seat), or on the back (with the enclosure), as well as in the breastfeeding position.

 The enclosure also comes with a flap on top that goes over baby’s head for sun and wind protection.